Tutors don't just help the people they tutor. They help themselves, as their are many pros to tutoring others.

 Improved Communication Skills

 But it's not just about having knowledge of the material.
 A tutor needs to be able to convey that knowledge in a way that helps the student master the material.
 This means the tutor must also master the art of communication in all its forms, from reading to writing to speaking.
+Join a support group to get tips to improve your communication skills.

 By becoming a tutor, you'll dramatically improve your own reading, writing and speaking, important interpersonal skills that are used in all areas of life from jobs to relationships.